This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Categories of Ligation Reaction”.

 b) The energy required to break the bonds holding the ends is very less than that of the kinetic and vibrational energy at room temperature

 c) The enzyme carrying out ligation is unstable at low temperature

 d) The sticky ends created, don’t just relegate at low temperature

 Explanation: The sticky ends are held together by the hydrogen bonds.
 These hydrogen bonds are weak in nature and the energy required to break them is very less than the kinetic and vibrational energy of the molecules at room temperature.
 Hence the reaction is carried at 4 degrees.

 8. Ligation reaction can be both intramolecular and intermolecular in nature.
-True or false?

 Explanation: Ligation reaction can be both intramolecular and intermolecular in nature.
-The intermolecular reaction is that in which ends ligated are of two different molecules.
-The intramolecular ligation is that in which ends ligated belong to the same molecule.
+The intermolecular reaction is that which ends ligated are of two different molecules.
+The intramolecular ligation is that which ends ligated belong to the same molecule.

 9. If a ligation reaction is being carried out and recircularization is observed, which type of reaction is being carried out?

 d) Recirculation is not possible in any of the cases